ellakoa/postcard-poem/content/posts/sweet-nothings.md

 ---
 title: Sweet Nothings
 description: >-
-  Fredville Park Nonington, where trees have been allowed to be trees and mature in all their finery.
-There are some very elderly sweet chestnut trees, their trunks have become gnarled and twisted in the most fantastical way.
+  Fredville Park Nonington Kent, where trees have been allowed to be trees and mature in all their finery.
+There was once an avenue of sweet chestnut trees, few now remain, the ones that do are very elderly, their trunks have become gnarled and twisted in the most fantastical way.

-  A couple stand quite close together, their crowns touching, how sweet is that?
+  A couple still stand quite close together, their crowns touching, how sweet is that?
 collection: Wonderful Britain
 aspect: landscape
 image: /img/sweet-nothings-main-blog-picture-1-.jpg